RetroGamer74/PS4_Fan_Booster/README.md

 Remember this temp is a threshold.
 It means at what temp the fan will start to work.
 So don't become crazy and take care.

+This payload has to be used with PS4ADMIN.
+If you use it by itself (PS4-fan-control.bin) the default TEMP ( 60 Celsius Degrees ) will be used always.

+You need the PS4ADMIN website to inject the param to the payload.

 Use this at your own risk.
 No resposabilities from my side.

 Credits